What about India

 A low score (feminine) on the dimension means that the dominant values in society are caring for others and quality of life.
 A feminine society is one where quality of life is the sign of success and standing out from the crowd is not admirable.
 The fundamental issue here is what motivates people, wanting to be the best (masculine) or liking what you do (feminine).

 India scores 56 on this dimension and is thus considered a masculine society.
-Even though it is mildly above the mid range in score, India is actually very masculine in terms of visual display of success and power.
+India is actually very masculine in terms of visual display of success and power.
 The designer brand label, the flash and ostentation that goes with advertising one’s success, is widely practiced.
 However, India is also a spiritual country with millions of deities and various religious philosophies.
 It is also an ancient country with one of the longest surviving cultures which gives it ample lessons in the value of humility and abstinence.
 This often reigns in people from indulging in Masculine displays to the extent that they might be naturally inclined to.
 In more Masculine countries the focus is on success and achievements, validated by material gains.
 Work is the center of one’s life and visible symbols of success in the work place are ery important.

 The dimension Uncertainty Avoidance has to do with the way that a society deals with the fact that the future can never be known: should we try to control the future or just let it happen?
 This ambiguity brings with it anxiety and different cultures have learnt to deal with this anxiety in different ways.
 The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these is reflected in the UAI score.